sjhoeksma/restoff/README.md

 * Limitations and Expectations:
 	* Every resource must have one unique ```primaryKey``` field.
 	* Best to follow [RESTful best known practices][rest-best-practices]
+* TODO
+	* Tests to verify order of pending changes
+	 	* edit record A, edit A again: 2nd edit also contains 1st edit
 * Next major features
 	* support non-standard get/put/post.
 		- Example: a request GET actually does a delete